EarthEngineering/earthweb/README.md

 ### Browser

-First, don't use the release section of this repo, it has not updated in a long time.

 Then easiest way to use EarthWeb in a browser is to install it as above and copy the dist file to your working folder.
 For example:

 ```